EchoScripter/Diabetes_analysis/README.md

 ## Dataset

-The dataset used in this project is from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Pima+Indians+Diabetes+Database) and consists of medical records for female patients from the Pima Indian heritage.
+The dataset used in this project is from [Diabetes dataset](https://www.kaggle.com/datasets/mathchi/diabetes-data-set) and consists of medical records for female patients from the Pima Indian heritage.
 The data contains the following columns:
 - **Pregnancies**: Number of pregnancies.
 - **Glucose**: Plasma glucose concentration after 2 hours in an oral glucose tolerance test.
 - **BloodPressure**: Diastolic blood pressure (mm Hg).